stevenmoraleszeta/critical-mass-example-project/project-idea.md

 - /about – Project context

 #### How to Run
-Requisitos, npm install, npm run dev, npm run test.
+Requirements, npm install, npm run dev, npm run test.

-Básico pero claro.
+Basic but clear.

 #### Accessibility
-Lista corta de medidas implementadas.
-No quiero que sea muy largo.
+Short list of implemented measures.
+I don't want it to be too long.

 #### Performance
-Medidas implementadas.
-Lighthouse scores si puedo.
+Implemented measures.
+Lighthouse scores if I can.

 #### How this maps to the job description
-Pequeña tabla o bullet list conectando cada requisito del job posting con lo que implementé:
+Small table or bullet list connecting each job posting requirement with what I implemented:
-- "Translate graphic designs…" → secciones X, uso de CSS Grid, etc.
+- "Translate graphic designs…" → sections X, use of CSS Grid, etc.
 - "Mobile-first, responsive…" → layout, breakpoints.
 - "APIs, JSON, HTTP…" → /api/content, /content.
-- "SASS, pre-processing tools…" → styles/ con SCSS.
+- "SASS, pre-processing tools…" → styles/ with SCSS.
 - "Design systems & reusable components" → /components.
-- "Testing" → carpeta tests/.
+- "Testing" → tests/ folder.

-## 10. Cómo lo presento a Critical Mass
+## 10. How I'll Present It to Critical Mass

-Cuando lo tenga deployado en Vercel:
+When I have it deployed on Vercel:

-**En la entrevista o por mail, puedo decir:**
+**In the interview or by email, I can say:**

 "I built a small front-end prototype to show how I think about design translation, component systems and API integration in an agency context.
 It's a playful 'me-as-a-product' microsite, but the underlying code, accessibility and performance work are very serious."

-**Mandar:**
+**Send:**
 - Live demo URL.
-- Repo GitHub.
+- GitHub repo.

 ---

 ## 11. Job Posting - Critical Mass

-**Puesto:** Developer, Front End
+**Position:** Developer, Front End
-**Ubicación:** San Jose, Costa Rica
+**Location:** San Jose, Costa Rica

-### Descripción del rol
+### Role Description

 We are seeking an experienced and motivated Developer, Front End to join our team.
 The Developer, Front End will be responsible for delivering front-end tasks, supporting web applications, and translating graphic designs into efficient, high-quality, responsive, and accessible code.
 This role requires both independent ownership of basic tasks and the ability to collaborate on more complex projects, seeking guidance from senior team members as needed.

-### Responsabilidades (You Will)
+### Responsibilities (You Will)

 - Translate graphic designs and wireframes from tools like Figma (or similar) into standard-compliant HTML, CSS, and responsive components.
 - Collaborate with Creative, Business, Technology, and QA teams to ensure the delivery of high-quality, punctual web development.